worldbank/rissk/FEATURES_SCORES.md

 ## answer_time_set
 [@Gabriele]: <> (
 - Let's rename to answer_hour or event_hour,
-- scope not clear to me, should be from active, looks like it is from paradata,
-- should we adjust for TZ?
+- should we adjust for TZ?- has been adjusted )
-- you can delete the the half_hour feature)

 Captures active interviewing events during unusual hours of the day.